 The Origins of the St. Michael Prayer

 The St. Michael prayer is relatively new in the history of the Church.
-It was composed by Pope Leo XIII and added in 1886 to the “Prayers After Mass” which were said after all Low Masses in the Latin Rite.
+It was composed by Pope Leo XIII and included in the 1886 “Prayers After Mass” which were added and required to be said after all Low Masses in the Latin Rite.

 What inspired this prayer?
 There are various versions of a story that explain it.